HubSpot/vex/docs/api/3-Advanced.md

 Each callback is called with the context of the vex instance.
 That is, the keyword `this` inside of these callback functions references the vex instance.

-Lastly, when using single-page applications, the default behavior is for vex to close all open dialogs on state transitions.
+Lastly, when using single-page applications, the default behavior is for vex to close all open dialogs when a history state change causes a `popstate` event.
-Setting `closeAllOnPopState` to `false` will allow these dialogs to persist across state changes.
+Setting `vex.defaultOptions.closeAllOnPopState` to `false` will allow these dialogs to persist across state changes.
+This option has no effect when passed to `vex.open()`.

 ### Note about Includes